paulscheibal/SBDataScienceCert/CapstoneP2/readme.txt

 Directory of Sensor Project

+This project focuses on the classification of faulty components using sensor data in manufacturing machinery.
+Feature engineering is the heart of the classic approach to signal processing and machine learning using features extracted from the output of algorithms such as the Fast Fourier
+Transform (FFT) and Discrete Wavelet Transform (DWT) for this paper.
+The contemporary approach will use 1D CNN and raw signals as input to the
+1D CNN model.
+There is no need to input features to the 1D CNN; the model will automatically define features (feature maps) through backpropogation.
+Both approaches will be used in this paper and the results compared.
+Finally, the classic and contemporary approaches will be combined by extracting features from 1D CNN, FFT and DWT and then conventional classification algorithms will be used.

 CapstoneP2

 ModelApproachSensoTimeSeriesData.pdf - powerpoint in pdf format which describes the two approaches, contemporary and classic approaches with results.